jjjorgenson/gauntlet-colabcanvas/tasks.md

 - **Canvas Foundation:** 5000x5000px workspace with pan/zoom functionality
 - **Shape Creation:** Rectangle, Circle, and TextBox creation with color selection
 - **Shape Manipulation:** Drag, resize, and text editing for all shape types
+- **Real-Time Collaboration:** Multi-user shape sync with live cursors and presence
+- **TextBox Editing:** Advanced text editing with ownership locks and 35-second timeout
 - **ObjectStore Architecture:** External state management with useSyncExternalStore
 - **Transformer Integration:** Konva Transformer for shape resizing with handles
 - **Workspace Boundaries:** All shapes constrained to 5000x5000px area
 - **Canvas Background:** 5% grey tint to show workspace boundaries
 - **Clean UI:** Single toolbar with shape creation and color selection
+- **Online Users:** Real-time user presence with colored dots and usernames
+- **State Persistence:** Canvas state saved to database and restored on refresh

 ---